 The 12th floor is high enough to see far out into the ocean.
 Yachts, jet skis and small fishing boats dot the blueness.
 The view is still low enough to see kids building sand castles or couples kissing on the beach.
 You can spy on the pool area of the resort next door and see staff scurrying around the grounds.

-Once the ocean grows dark, I can turn from that blackness toward the direction of the city lights.
-I can make out traffic patterns and the flashing red lights of police cars along the Malecon.
+Once the ocean grows dark, one can turn from that blackness toward the direction of the city lights.
+You can make out traffic patterns and the flashing red lights of police cars along the Malecon.
 As I’ve always done, I sleep crosswise on the bed to watch the frequent tropical thunderstorms and rising moons every month.

 The new view!

 My friend Estele dropped by to see the view and brought me two ripe mangos as a housewarming gift, a traditional Mexican offering of friendship.

 I told myself again to get out and finally sample all the different kinds of tropical fruit you can get here.
 A quick query revealed there are 93 types.
 Twenty are common to Mexico.

 Earlier, Estele and I went for swim and saw something remarkable.
 Not even a hundred feet into the surf, I watched a tall blond surfer throw himself sideways into the funnel of a approaching tube of water.
 The force of the wave then carried him somersaulting back to the beach.
 He’d leap up from where the wave carried him, and then go running toward the surf again.